hernantz/classyconf/docs/source/loaders.rst

 Naming conventions and namespaces for settings
 ++++++++++++++++++++++++++++++++++++++++++++++

-There happen to be some formatting conventions for configuration paramenters based on where they are set.
+There happen to be some formatting conventions for configuration parameters based on where they are set.
 For example, it is common to name environment variables in uppercase: